Last Updated on May 27, 2023 by Robert A. Foreman

 When it comes to playing tennis, one of the most important things is to have a good grip on your racket.
 If your hands are sweaty, it can be difficult to keep a firm grip on the racket, and this can lead to poor performance.
 There are a variety of overgrips available that can help you keep a better grip on your racket, even when your hands are sweating.

 Some overgrips are made from absorbent materials that help to wick away sweat, while others feature specially textured surfaces that provide extra traction.
-There are also overgrips that come in different thicknesses, so you can choose one that provides the level of comfort and support that you need.
+Some overgrips come in different thicknesses.

 When selecting an overgrip, it’s important to choose one that will fit your racket snugly and won’t slip during use.
 Here are some ins and outs of the best tennis overgrip for sweaty hands: